-In March 2020, the World Health Organization ("WHO") classified the COVID-19 outbreak as a pandemic.
-While the impact of the COVID-19 pandemic did not have a material adverse effect on our financial position or results of operations for the three and six months ended June 30, 2020, we have been monitoring the developments and assessing areas where there is potential for our business to be impacted.
+While the impact of the ongoing COVID-19 pandemic did not have a material adverse effect on our financial position or results of operations for the three months ended March 31, 2021, we have been monitoring the developments and assessing areas where there is potential for our business to be impacted.
 Our labor force is currently working remotely, which could, among other things, negatively impact our ability to conduct research and development activities, engage in sales-related initiatives, or efficiently conduct day-to-day operations, and we are aware that other businesses with which we engage are likely operating under similar restrictions and experiencing disruptions in their own operations, which may create obstacles in the coordination of business activities.
-Circumstances arising from the pandemic have slowed and could continue to slow the pace of enrollment in our clinical trials or otherwise hinder patient's abilities to comply with the clinical trial protocols and could ultimately delay the availability of results and analysis of outcomes.
+Circumstances arising from the pandemic have slowed and could continue to slow the pace of enrollment in our clinical trials or otherwise hinder patients' abilities to comply with the clinical trial protocols and could ultimately delay the availability of results and analysis of outcomes.
 Disruptions in the supply chain could negatively impact our ability to source materials or manufacture and distribute product.
 While we do not currently anticipate a material reduction in demand for our commercialized products, we could experience a decrease in new patient identification and increased requests for patient assistance due to increased levels of unemployment, either of which would negatively impact our revenues and hinder our cash flows.
 Similarly, we could face challenges with regard to healthcare programs, including access and changes in coverage.
 Growth in revenue could also be impeded by these factors.
 The financial markets have been subject to significant volatility that could impact our ability to enter into, modify, and negotiate favorable terms and conditions relative to equity and debt financing activities.
-We currently have \$237.2 million in cash and cash equivalents and \$220.2 million in available-for-sale securities as of June 30, 2020, which we believe provides sufficient capital to fund our operations for at least the next twelve months and withstand the anticipated near-term consequences of the pandemic, although liquidity constraints and access to capital markets could warrant changes to our investment strategy.
-While we have not yet experienced a material impact to date, the full magnitude of the pandemic cannot be measured at this time, and therefore any of the aforementioned circumstances, as well as other factors, may cause our results of operations to vary substantially from year to year and quarter to quarter.
+We had \$52.9 million in cash and cash equivalents and available-for-sale securities as of March 31, 2021, which we believe provides suffic

-Our Product Candidates and Approved Products
+Our Pipeline and Approved Products